robusta-dev/robusta/docs/configuration/alertmanager-integration/victoria-metrics.rst

 Victoria Metrics
 ********************

-This guide walks you through configuring Victoria Metrics to push alerts to Robusta and configuring Robusta to pull additional data when needed.
+This guide walks you through configuring `Victoria Metrics <https://victoriametrics.com/>`_ with Robusta.
+You will need to configure two integrations: both a push integration and a pull integration.

 Configure Push Integration
 ============================
-To configure Victoria Metrics to send alerts to Robusta, add two settings to AlertManager:

-1. A Robusta webhook receiver.
-2. A route for the newly added webhook receiver.

-Below is an example AlertManager configuration.
+A push integration is required for AlertManager to push alerts to Robusta.
+To configure it, you must add a receiver and route to AlertManager's configuration.

+Copy the configuration below to the appropriate AlertManager config file:

 .. include:: ./_alertmanager-config.rst